qutip/qutip-tutorials/tutorials-v5/time-evolution/024_v5_paper-floquet-speed-test.md

 Solving this equation then allows us to find $\ket{\psi (t)}$ at any large $t$.

-Our goal in this notebook is to show, how this prcedure is done in QuTiP and how it compares to the standard `sesolve` method - specifically in terms of computation time.
+Our goal in this notebook is to show how this procedure is done in QuTiP and how it compares to the standard `sesolve` method - specifically in terms of computation time.

 ```python
 import time